Different instances of time as different quantum modes: quantum states across space-time for continuous variables: A few comments on Pseudo-Density Matrix Formulation

 One thing of particular interest to look at in continuous variables is the relation between with pseudo-density matrix and path integral formulation.
-In Ref.~\cite{zhang2019pseudo}, we establish the connection between pseudo-density matrix and decoherence functional in consistent histories.
+In Ref.~\cite{zhang2020quantum}, we establish the connection between pseudo-density matrix and decoherence functional in consistent histories.
 The only thing left unrelated in different spacetime approaches listed in the introduction is the path integral formulation.
 Here we consider the propagator $\bra{y_2, t_2}\hat{U}\ket{y_1, t_1}$, or more specifically, the absolute square of this propagator as the probability for transforming $\ket{y_1}$ at $t_1$ to $\ket{y_2}$ at $t_2$.
 The initial state evolves under the unitary $\hat{U} = \exp(- \mathcal{T}\int_{t_1}^{t_2} i\hat{H}\textrm{d}t/\hbar)$.
-For the Gaussian case, $\ket{y_1}$ at the time $t_1$ and $\ket{y_2}$ at $t_2$ may be two eigenstates of $\hat{x}$ or $\hat{p}$ or a mixture of them over a period.
+For Gaussian case, $\ket{y_1}$ at the time $t_1$ and $\ket{y_2}$ at $t_2$ may be two eigenstates of $\hat{x}$ or $\hat{p}$ or a mixture of them over a period.
 For general continuous variables, they should be two eigenstates of $T(\alpha)$ and $T(\beta)$, that is, a mixture of $\ket{n, \alpha}$ and $\ket{m, \beta}$.Via this propagator, we can calculate two-time correlations.
-It gives the same results as the pseudo-density matrix does, which suggests the two formulations may be equivalent.
+It gives the same results as pseudo-density matrix does, which suggests the two formulation may be equivalent.

-\section{Other Measurement Choices}
+\section{Other measurement choices}

-Here we go beyond the pseudo-density matrix formulation, in the sense generalising spatial correlations to spacetime domain.
+Here we go beyond the pseudo-density matrix formulation, in the sense that we generalise spatial correlations to spacetime domain.
 Nevertheless, we still build spacetime states upon measurements.
-We consider position measurements for a special diagonal case.
+We consider position measurements for the special diagonal case.
 To reduce the additional effects caused by measurement processes, we discuss weak measurements and construct spacetime states from them.
 Here the connection with path integral is more obvious.

-\subsection{Position Measurements}
+\subsection{Position measurements}

 Besides quadratures and $T(\alpha)$ operators, we can also expand a continuous-variable density matrix in the position basis since it is an orthogonal and complete basis.
 Here we consider a special case which is the diagonal matrix for convenience.